alphastrata/vestaluna/README.md

 Contributions/feedback etc are welcome.

 ## ROADMAP:
+- [] BUILD> fix the nesting of the build script so that it creates a nicer structure when unpacked on user's machine
+- [] BUILD> need to get icon into the binary for the above...
+- [] BUILD> need to have python fetch it's own requirements etc if unable to run... (it's not possible to bundle them all... eh)
+- [] Need Docs to support >>> `godoc -http:=6060` then in your browser hit up `http://localhost:6060/pkg/`
 - [] Need to address the elephant in the room which is rate-limiting, the NASA api will limit you to 1000 requests per hour, that's not a lot of tiles considering the amounts the app could try to fetch (42k for example).
-- [] fix too many open files... [latest crash on my system was a 2048 img fetch] `ps -aux| rg vestaluna`
-- [] Need Docs to support >>> `godoc -http:=6060` then in your browser hit up `http://localhost:6060/pkg/`
 - [] Need to scrape all these for WMTSCapabilities.xml entries... `https://trek.nasa.gov/tiles/apidoc/index.html`
 - [] Need to sort the unresponsive UI when downloading -- or do we keep that?
+- [] Need a code review from other eyes..
-- [] Need a more elegant way to exit.
+- [] UI> Need a more elegant way to exit.
 TODO: quit button
-- [] Need a more elegant way to set the download path -- maybe a user wants their stitched results to go to ~/Pictures for example.
+- [] UI> Need a more elegant way to set the download path -- maybe a user wants their stitched results to go to ~/Pictures for example.
-- [] Needs a code review from other eyes..
-- [] UI code needs to be broken out into its own thing.
+- [] UI> UI code needs to be broken out into its own thing.
-- [] build instructions for cutting a binary the [Fyne way.](https://developer.fyne.io/started/packaging)
-- [] Make an icon for the app with dalle
+- [] fix too many open files... [latest crash on my system was a 2048 img fetch] `ps -aux| rg vestaluna`

 ---